kalgynirae/lumeh.org/pages/christmas-in-july-2021.md

 Please do!
-You can message Colin directly, or you can join the [Café Chan Discord server] and react YES to the announcement in the #bay-area channel (note: if you're new to the Discord server, you need to visit #roles first and opt-in to the Valued Customers role; that will give you access to the #bay-area channel).
+You can message Colin directly, or you can join the [Café Chan Discord server] and react YES to the announcement in the #bay-area channel (note: if you’re new to the Discord server, you need to visit #roles first and opt-in to the Valued Customers role; that will give you access to the #bay-area channel).
 (Other reasons to join the Discord server include future events, Among Us, crosswords, and food opportunities.)